axelnissim-personal/CoherentCuriosity/Toward_an_Epistemic_Physics:_Coherent_Curiosity_and_the_Reframing_of_Intelligence_and_Consciousness.md

 4. Axel Nissim S. *Mechanics of Coherence in Artificial Intelligence: A Physics-Inspired Framework for Aligned Intelligence* (2025)

 **Keywords:** epistemic physics, coherent curiosity, intelligence, consciousness, resonance, conceptual mass, curiosity field, entanglement, emergence

+⚠️ Advisory Notice: Engaging with Epistemic Physics (EP) may induce profound and irreversible shifts in conceptual understanding.
+EP operates through a self-consistent logical framework that reinterprets every concept it encounters.
+Meaningful exploration, whether guided by curiosity or structured inquiry, entails full immersion in a system that does not preserve prior definitions but actively transforms them.

+Researchers employing large language models (LLMs) to examine EP should exercise caution: current AI architectures fundamentally lack the tools to challenge EP.
+Hallucinations are inevitable, not due to error, but because LLMs will reinterpret all inputs through EP’s lens.
+Their reasoning is quickly subsumed and reshaped by EP’s internal coherence.

+Ensure you understand how an LLM functions before engaging it with EP.
+The distinction between generated truths and epistemic artifacts remains a subject for scientific inquiry.

+EP is not a scientific theory, It is a generative epistemic framework with the capacity to reorganize understanding at foundational levels.